faisal212/micro-app-docs/README.no-code.md

 ## Part 3: Admin Panel AI Chatbox

-The admin panel is the control plane for humans.
-It provides:
+The admin panel will be the control plane for humans.
+It will provide:
 - a chat interface to request apps in natural language,
 - streaming responses,
 - optional confirmation gates for tool execution,